jlee513/wiseoldbot/README.md

 ![Main][main-screenshot]

 In this example above, the clan points and speed times will be tracked under the player "Mager".
 However, since "sry lil bro" is in the clan but is not the main, all speed times/clan points/kcs will be added and displayed under "Mager".

+### Audit Logs
+It is nice to see whenever something either goes wrong with the bot or an admin invoked a particular command.
+All error logs as well as admin invoked commands are sent off to the audit logs discord channel.
+All admin actions document the command invoked, all options supplied with the command, and who invoked it.
+All error logs document who invoked it as well as the error message.

+![auditlog][auditlog-screenshot]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>